surajnai567/test/README.md

  * get_using_self args: float, float Return: list of location
     * default range is 5 it can be change by changing the get_distance_within_km() default range argument
+    * this function is slower than get_using_postgres because it is depend on python object comparision (first it fetch all record then use comparision)